BitcoinDesign/Guide/guide/contribute/case-studies.md

 * Make sure to thank everyone who participated or helped

 ## Resources
 This is the last section of the case study where it’s nice to share links to all the parts; or rather the puzzle pieces.
-Here you can add in simple titles such as; Figma file or link to research conducted.
+Here you can add in simple titles such as a Figma file or links to research conducted.
 Add all the artefacts that were used in the entire design process to give the reader the option to dive in and keep learning from your experience.

 ## Acknowledgements/Gratitude
 It is a good idea to acknowledge people, projects or organisations that provided resources, input, feedback etc. for the case study.